 In Super Smash Bros.
 4

 Alongside Mario, Dr. Mario is currently ranked as an A-tier fighter in Super Smash Bros.
 4. Compared to his red-clad counterpart, Dr. Mario is stronger and slower.
-His tilts still come out fast: his forward tilt can be angled and serves as a solid neutral option; his up and down tilts are generally less useful due to their limited range.
+His forward tilt can be angled and serves as a solid neutral option, while his up and down tilts are generally less useful due to their limited range.
 Dr. Mario’s smash attacks are noticeably stronger than Mario’s; forward smash, while lacking in range, can KO opponents as early as 95% when sweetspotted.
-Up smash is a great aerial punish that renders the character’s head intangible throughout its duration.
+Up smash is a great aerial punish that renders the doctor’s head intangible throughout its duration.
 Dr. Mario can also gimp opponents by shooting Megavitamins off-stage or using Super Sheet to intercept enemies who recover high.

 However, Dr. Mario suffers from several flaws, the most notable of which is his lack of range: even in close combat, many of Dr. Mario’s moves will occasionally whiff their target and leave him horribly vulnerable after missing.
 His recovery is also quite poor, and is even less effective than Mario’s, as his up special grants poor horizontal and vertical distance.
 Dr. Mario’s AI also struggles with the same issues as Mario’s in that it overuses its down smash and side special.